mr-chew/mr-chew.github.io/_posts/2022-2-15-Container-With-Most-Water.md

                 current_max_area = area
 ```

-As we reduced the width (i.e. shifting the pointer inwards), We want to shift the pointer with the shorter height inwards to compensate for the reduction in width.
+As we reduced the width (that is shifting the pointer inwards), We want to shift the pointer with the shorter height inwards to compensate for the reduction in width.
 The height of the left and right pointer will be compared and the one that is shorter will be shifted inwards.

 Once the while loop exit, the function will return the `current_max_area` which is the maximum amount of water the container can contained.
 ```python